Flag of the Philippines: Half-mast

 The flag may be flown at half-mast as a sign of mourning.
 Upon the official announcement of the death of the president or a former president, the flag should be flown at half-mast for ten days.
 The flag should be flown at half-mast for seven days following the death of the vice president, the chief justice, the president of the Senate or the speaker of the House of Representatives.

 The flag may also be required to fly at half-mast upon the death of other persons to be determined by the National Historical Institute, for a period less than seven days.
 The flag shall be flown at half-mast on all the buildings and places where the decedent was holding office, on the day of death until the day of interment of an incumbent member of the Supreme Court, the Cabinet, the Senate or the House of Representatives, and such other persons as may be determined by the National Historical Commission.

 When flown at half-mast, the flag should be first hoisted to the peak for a moment then lowered to the half-mast position.
 It should be raised to the peak again before it is lowered for the day.

-A bill was filed in 2014, to mandate the flying of the flag at half-mast as a tribute to public school teachers.
-Under the proposal the flag shall be flown at half-mast for at least five days at the school or district office the deceased teacher was assigned.
+A bill was filed in 2014 to mandate the flying of the flag at half-mast for a deceased public school teacher.
+Under the proposal, the flag shall be flown at half-mast for at least five days at the school or district office where the deceased teacher was assigned.

 In wakes and burials

-The flag may also be used to cover the caskets of deceased public officials or employees such as tanod (awarding ceremony), military and police, civil uniformed services, fire fighter, senator, congress, traffic enforcer, cadets for military or police, justices ranging from lower courts to supreme court, Filipino governance servants, veterans of previous wars veteran soldiers, national artists, uniformed rescuers, PNP SWAT, presidents and vice presidents, and outstanding civilians as determined by the local government.
+The flag may also be used to as a pall on the coffin of a deceased public official or government employee, as well as outstanding civilians so recognized by the state.
 In such cases, the flag must be placed such that the white triangle is at the head and the blue portion covers the right side of the casket.
-The flag should not be lowered to the grave or allowed to touch the ground, but should be solemnly folded and handed to the heirs of the deceased.
+The flag is never lowered into the grave nor allowed to touch the ground, but should be solemnly folded and handed to the heirs of the deceased.

-There is a common practice of placing religious items on top of the Philippine flag when draped on a coffin such as a rosary, bible, torah, Quran, Christian cross (be it crucifix or empty cross), Islamic star and moon, or the star of David.
-This is allowed by law to symbolize the belief and principle of "God above country" as well as to uphold the constitution's guarantee of religious freedom.
+It is acceptable to place religious items on top of the Philippine flag if it is the pall of a coffin (e.g. a rosary, Bible, Quran, crucifix, cross, etc.) as part of funeral rites and to reflect the constitutional guarantee of religious freedom.